ColasNahaboo/scansreader/README.txt

 TODO:
+   * see if can merge with comix (or comical?)
+   * have a better resize (with antialias)
+   * use unrar instead of rar. option to use unrar-free (try to use in order: unrar, unrar-free, rar)
    * azerty equivalents to 1->0, help keys depends on affectation
    * bookmarks (F1->F12 ?) with list on screen
    * truncate log after N entries (10 000?)
+   * message on screen while processing "p" & "n" commands

 Installation (Linux)
 --------------------